 The reason was simple – lack of tech and innovation.
-The global shift happened so quickly that the online events platform and video conferencing apps became a necessity almost overnight.
+The global shift happened so quickly that the online events platform, virtual venues, and video conferencing apps became necessary almost overnight.

 But with the increasing number of online events, how would you survive or stand apart from the crowd?
 How would you generate an audience for your virtual conference when “video fatigue” is a thing?
 And most importantly, how would you make a virtual event feel like a proper physical conference?

-While businesses are now facing many new challenges, this moment also offers a valuable opportunity: to understand the engineering of virtual events a bit more deeply so that you can create a virtual events strategy that’s integrated with your overall marketing plan — now and for the future.
-We have created the ultimate guide for you to get started with virtual events because they aren’t just timely, they are the future of work.
+While businesses are now facing many new challenges, this technological breakthrough also offers a valuable opportunity.
+It aims to understand the engineering of virtual events a bit more deeply so that you can create a virtual events strategy that’s integrated with your overall marketing plan now and for the future.

 In this ultimate guide for virtual events and conferences, we will go through the nitty-gritty of hosting, promoting, and tools required for organizing a successful event online.